Gatada/JBits/README.md

 Below you see what happens to a color when saturation range from -1 to 1 using ``UIColor.withSaturation(_:)``.

 ![Optically Desaturated Colours](/Media/fullrange.png)

-- **Contrasting Color**; a very convenient way to create a new color that harmonizes with another.
-- **Throb and shake animations for UIView**; nice visual effects to use in certain situations - like when an element is tapped or refreshed.
-- **An activity spinner on a visual-effects backdrop**; rounded corners, fully constrainted, all ready to be dropped into your view stack.